Nugwxa/football-voting-platform/README.md

 # Football Voting Platform
-A web app that provides seamless and interactive way for fans to vote for their favorite players suring events.
+A web app that provides a seamless and interactive way for fans to vote for their favorite players during events.

 ## Tech Stack